 Eventually the call of the canvas proved too much, Sue grabbed her oils and brushes and studied briefly with American Master John Osborne, discovering the prismatic palette which she continues to explore to this day.
 Osborne’s impact on her sensibilities cannot be put into words.

 Today Sue’s approach involves several steps, beginning with small color studies on location.
 She then uses these sketches to record information for later use in larger studio works.
 For her Still life works she prefers North Light whenever possible and likes to work alla prima.
 "I am mesmerized by natural light.
 I love opening up fresh tubes of paint and brushing strokes of energy on the canvas.
 Painting is not just my passion but my addiction; I paint because it makes me a better person, but it is my hope that my artwork spreads joy to the viewer.”

 Sue Barrasi teaches in New York and New Jersey, Serves as juror for National and local Art Shows and continues to compete in Juried Exhibitions.
-Barrasi is a member of the Salmagundi Club, Oil Painters of America, Hudson Valley Plein Air Painters, Plein Air Liaison, Portrait Painters of America, life time member of the Art Students League and a Fellow member of the American Artist Professional League.
+Barrasi is a Resident member of the Salmagundi Club, Oil Painters of America, Hudson Valley Plein Air Painters, Plein Air Liaison, Portrait Painters of America, lifetime member of the Art Students League and a Fellow member of the American Artist Professional League.
 She is currently represented by several galleries in the tri state area.